jackrdavies2023/jrd15_MP_AberDock_BitTorrent/docs/diary/jrd15_mp_diary.md

 ![Smarty 03](images/feb25_smarty03.png)

 ## March 1, 2023 ##
-Implemented the side navigation bar, featuring navigation links and the user profile image and name.
+Implemented the side navigation bar, featuring navigation links and the user profile image and name, as well as a custom "logo" at the top.

 ![Navigation bar](images/mar01_navigationbar.png)